Scholarship Poetry Contest -

 Cheri Philpot, TX, Rowlett HS

-Cody Canon, IL, Homewood-Flossmoor HS
+Cody Carson, IL, Homewood-Flossmoor HS

 Ryan A. Etienne, LA, East St. John HS